 In English, children will continue to have daily reading lessons, advancing their fluency and expression when reading out loud and develop a secure comprehension of what they are reading.
 The children love reading our action-packed novels and are engrossed in the high-quality literature explored in class.

-In our first novel, Narnia, we will let our imaginations run free by exploring the white winter world that lies behind the wardrobe.
+While reading our first classic novel from the 1950s, Tom’s Midnight Garden, we will let our imaginations grow by exploring the magical garden that appears to a young boy stuck inside during a quarantine.
 This exciting novel will lend us the opportunity to explore figurative language and symbolism, learn new vocabulary and use comparative adjective and adverbs to describe, helping us to become creative authors ourselves.
-Our writing sessions will include a focus on grammar, punctuation and spelling to help us polish and perfect our writing skills.
+Our writing sessions will include a focus on grammar, punctuation, and spelling to help us polish and perfect our writing skills.

-At Browney Academy, our differences are greatly celebrated through our creative curriculum.
-Our exciting range of topics in Year 5 include: ‘Off with Her Head,’ a topic investigating the terrifying Tudors, ‘Time Travellers,’ and ‘Peasants, Princes and Pestilence,’ where we will travel back through history, and ‘Scream Machine’ where children will plunge head first into our science and DT topic, investigating the world of roller coasters and fairgrounds.
-These topics will unquestionably spark the children’s imagination and, paired with exciting trips, provide meaningful learning that can last a lifetime.
+At Browney Academy, our History and personal differences are greatly celebrated through our creative curriculum.
+Our exciting range of topics in Year 5 include: ‘Off with Her Head,’ a topic investigating the terrifying Tudors, ‘Firedamp and Davy Lamps,’ and ‘Pharaohs,’ where we will travel back through history.
+In ‘Scream Machine’ the children will plunge headfirst into our science and DT topic, investigating the world of roller coasters and fairgrounds, and ‘Sow, Grow and Farm’ will help us look at local geography and gain gardening skills.
+These topics will unquestionably spark the children’s imagination and, paired with exciting memorable experiences, provide meaningful learning that can last a lifetime.